Why Study Criminal Justice

-Criminal Justice is a growing department that provides students opportunities to examine the field from an academic perspective coupled with pratical applications.
-The degree program is fully available to students through the Clarksville Campus as well as the Fort Campbell Campus.
-Students choose a minor of interest to compliment criminal justice studies.
-The events of September 11, 2001 brought attention to homeland security as top national priority, not only for government officials but for all Americans.
-While homeland security departments have been created at the state and national levels, the first line of defense against terrorism is still the police officer on the street.
+Criminal Justice provides students opportunities to examine the field from an academic perspective coupled with practical applications.
+The degree program is fully available to students through the Clarksville Campus, as well as the Fort Campbell Campus.
+Students are free to choose a minor of interest to compliment criminal justice studies.
+The Department of Criminal Justice prides itself on providing students a balanced and complete education.
+We are also proud to assist our nation’s military personnel and veterans obtain their educational goals.